Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 Make sure that they understand how harmful multitasking can be to their productivity and experiment with different limits until you achieve smooth flowing of tasks.

-After you have created a flow of work, you should establish a pull system.
+After you have created a flow of work, the 4th of the Lean principles asks us to establish a pull system.
 The idea is simple, start new work only when there is a demand for it and your team has spare capacity.
 Your goal should be to produce value that is actually needed by your customers and avoid overproduction.

 To visualize it clearly, let’s look at the way assignments are processed in a pull system versus the typical push model.